 To confirm the differences in myofiber types between muscles, we performed immunofluorescence staining for all muscles with a mixture of antibodies to three MyHC isoforms and anti-laminin antibody (Figure 3A).
 We developed a semi-automated image processing workflow to segment the myofibers using laminin staining and to quantify the fluorescence intensity of each MyHC isoform per myofiber.
 We next identified myofiber types by clustering all the myofibers using the MFI values of the three MyHC isoforms.
 The vast majority of the myofibers (94%) were assigned to three major clusters (Figure 3B).
 Each myofiber cluster had a major MyHC isoform (Figure 3C).
 Consistent with our study in human vastus lateralis muscle (Raz, van den Akker et al. 2020), the results here suggest that the myofibers are generally not purely type -I, -IIA, or -IIX but contain a mix of myosin heavy chain isoforms.
-We observed relatively high correlations from 0.55 to 0.62 between normalized gene expression of the dominant MyHC in each cluster and the proportion of myofibers assigned to the corresponding cluster (Figure 3D-F).
+We observed relatively high correlations from 0.55 to 0.62 between normalized gene expression of the dominant MyHC in each cluster and the proportion of myofibers assigned to the corresponding cluster (Figure 3D-F, Figure 3—figure supplement 1A).
 This correlation demonstrates the reliability of our RNA-seq-based assessment of MyHC expression.

-In agreement with the results of the RNA-seq cell type composition analysis (Figure 2A-B), the quantitative histology analysis demonstrated a higher proportion of slow-twitch (oxidative) myofibers and a lower proportion of MyHC2X-dominated myofibers in G2 and GL (G3) muscles than in G1 muscles (Figure 3G, Supplementary Figure S3).
-The quantitative histology analysis further showed that G2 muscles had a higher proportion of MyHC2A-dominated myofibers than the G3 muscle (Figure 3G, Supplementary Figure S3), highlighting a distinct myofiber type composition of the GL muscle.
+In agreement with the results of the RNA-seq cell type composition analysis (Figure 2A-B), the quantitative histology analysis demonstrated a higher proportion of slow-twitch (oxidative) myofibers and a lower proportion of MyHC2X-dominated myofibers in G2 and GL (G3) muscles than in G1 muscles (Figure 3G, Figure 3—figure supplement 1B).
+The quantitative histology analysis further showed that G2 muscles had a higher proportion of MyHC2A-dominated myofibers than the G3 muscle (Figure 3G, Figure 3—figure supplement 1B), highlighting a distinct myofiber type composition of the GL muscle.

-The myofiber composition results further showed a higher proportion of MyHC2X-dominated myofibers in STD than in STM, whereas STM had a higher proportion of MyHC1 and MyHC2A-dominated myofibers (Supplementary Figure S3).
+The myofiber composition results further showed a higher proportion of MyHC2X-dominated myofibers in STD than in STM, whereas STM had a higher proportion of MyHC1 and MyHC2A-dominated myofibers (Figure 3—figure supplement 1B).
 This confirms the existence of regional differences within a muscle (Bindellini, Voortman et al. 2021).

 Higher capillary density in GL

 The RNA-seq cell type composition analysis suggested a higher proportion of endothelial and other cell types marking blood vessels in the GL muscle than in other muscles.
-To confirm this observation, we immunostained for the endothelial cells using antibodies against Endoglin (ENG) and CD31 proteins (Tey, Robertson et al. 2019).
+To confirm this observation, we immunostained the endothelial cells using antibodies against Endoglin (ENG) and CD31 proteins (Tey, Robertson et al. 2019).
 We included cryosections of GL and STM with the largest differences in the expression of genes marking endothelial cells (Figure 4A).
 We observed a higher proportion of CD31-positive areas in GL (Figure 4B), which was consistent with higher CD31 RNA expression levels in this muscle (Figure 4C).

 Next, we determined the muscles’ capillary density by counting small circular objects stained positive for both CD31 and ENG (Wehrhan, Stockmann et al. 2011).
 We observed a higher capillary density in GL compared with STM (Figure 4D).
 This observation is consistent with a higher proportion of endothelial cell types in GL compared with muscles in G1 or G2.

-Gene expression profiles and molecular pathways distinguishing muscle clusters
+Gene and transcript expression profiles and molecular pathways distinguishing muscle clusters